 The Role Social Media Plays When Social Distancing?

 Social media is an important way to connect with others.
-It is one way of practicing social distancing.
+It is one way of practicing your social distancing strategies.
 Humans are social creatures who need to communicate with others regularly.
 During the pandemic, social media is being used to maintain social connections.

 There are many tools available through social media to help you stay connected to your friends and family.
 For example, many video chat options enable you to not only hear but allow you to see the people you are missing.
 There are also many groups and conversations that you can join to express your feelings.